-To rank organically for local keywords, generally we can follow similar approaches to organic SEO.
-So, you might want to check out our previous guide for organic SEO here.
+To rank organically for local keywords, generally, we can follow similar approaches to organic SEO.
+So, you might want to check out our previous guide for organic SEO for startups here.

 However, there are also some unique approaches that will only apply to local SEO, and although optimizing your website for SEO is a pretty broad subject on its own, here are some of the key areas you should optimize.